Zulko/composer-timelines/README.md

 ### Via the github actions button (repo admin only)

-Go to `Actions > Workflows > Add a composer > Run workflow` and enter the (full) name of the composer to add.
+Go to `Actions > Workflows > Add a composer` ([here](https://github.com/Zulko/composer-timelines/actions/workflows/add_composer.yml)) click `Run workflow` and enter the (full) name of the composer to add.
 The pipeline will look the composer up on Wikipedia and IMSLP and generate a Pull Request to add the composer's data to the project.

 Prerequisites:
 - Set `OPENAI_AI_KEY` as your Github repository secret.